 At Bledlow Ridge school PSHE is a taught subject.
-PSHE is timetabled once a week and delivered by class teachers.
+PSHE is timetabled once a week and delivered mainly by class teachers.
 The PSHE curriculum has been designed to help pupils develop their knowledge and skills over time, embedding learning to ensure pupils receive a relevant and age appropriate education to support them in their lives now and in the future.
 PSHE is taught in units and the themes are available to view through the Curriculum Term Overview given out every term.
+Nearly every lesson provides children with choices that they may one day face and the change to 'stop', 'think' before 'reacting' to each situation.